A weatherization worker drills holes to blow cellulose insulation in the interior walls of this home. | Photo courtesy of Dennis Schroeder, NREL

 Attic and Wall Insulation

 The greater the difference between the indoor and the outdoor temperatures, the more energy it will take to maintain a comfortable temperature in your home.
 Adding insulation between the indoors and the outdoors reduces that energy demand.
 Depending on where you live, the savings from insulating your walls and the attic could be almost double the savings of air sealing.
 This procedure also pays back in 3 1/2 to 12 years.
-Learn how to estimate the payback period of insulation.

 Much like a water heater, a refrigerator holds a set temperature that is very different from the air outside of it.
 It makes sense that a better sealed, better insulated refrigerator with better mechanical systems would save more energy.
 Depending on your previous model, a new ENERGY STAR® refrigerator can save up to $150 per year.
 One way to test the seal on your refrigerator is to close a dollar bill in the door.
 If the bill drops when you close the door, you may want to consider fixing the seal or getting a new one.
 Depending on the refrigerator and the savings, this can pay for itself in 10 years -- well under the average lifespan of the appliance.